copyrite/LwotcMinimalText/XComGame.md

 * Formidable reduces explosive damage taken by 50%.

 ## Fortify
 Activate to grant +20 defense until the beginning of the next turn.
-Does not cost an action.
-Has a 5 turn cooldown.
-* Activate to grant the soldier +20 defense until the beginning of the soldier's next turn.
-* Does not cost an action.
+* Free action.
-* Fortify has a 5 turn cooldown.
+* {% COOLDOWN %}

 ## Full Kit
 Grants +1 charge per grenade item in a utility slot.
-* Grants +1 charge per grenade item in a utility slot.
 * Applies to explosive and support grenades as well as Battle Scanners.
 * Extra grenades provided by Smoker and Flashbanger abilities do not get extra charges.

 ## Full Override
 Take permanent control of a robotic unit and potentially acquire ADVENT MECs for the Resistance.
-* Full Override is a special hack action usable against enemy robotic units.
 * It has one charge that is only expended if a successful override occurs.
 * Requires one action and ends the soldier's turn.
 * The first hack option, Greater Shutdown, will disable (stun) the unit for 3 turns.